2020 F4UAE CALENDAR CONFIRMS MAIDEN FORMULA 1® SUPPORT EVENT

 Over the last three seasons, F4UAE has continued to build a strong developmental platform, by providing various benefits including up to 40 hours of track time each season, practice start sessions at test days to help new drivers learn to start races safely, media coaching workshops, plus opportunities to work with officials in better understanding the regulatory side of the sport; all aspects which hold young racers in good stead for future development up the racing ladder.

 Governed by the Emirates Motorsport Orgainzation (EMSO) – formerly known as the Automobile & Touring Club of the UAE – and promoted by AUH Motorsports, F4UAE was considered one of the most important additions to the UAE’s local motorsport calendar when it launched in 2016.
-It has since welcomed a total of 51 drivers through the championship in three seasons, most of whom have gone on to successful results in Europe since.
+It has since welcomed a total of 46 drivers from 32 countries through the championship in three seasons, most of whom have gone on to successful results in Europe since.

 Italian Matteo Nannini claimed his maiden open-wheeler and circuit racing title when he won the 2018/2019 F4UAE Championship for Xcel Motorsport.
 The 16-year-old also won the Rookie Championship and, along with teammate Shihab Al Habsi from Oman (who finished third outright), helped his team take the Teams Championship title last season as well.

 Other successful graduates from last year who have gone on to win races in Europe include Paraguay racer Joshua Dürksen (2018/2019 F4UAE runner-up) who has won in Italian F4, Lebanese racer Rashed Ghanem (F4UAE Sportsmanship Award winner) and Al Habsi who have won in Spanish F4, while Al Habsi has also won three races in Formula 4 South East Asia.